houzatosis/poolloop/readme.txt

 Currently all these balls point to a prototype mesh in an FBX file.
 Feel free to add new FBX files and redirect these prefabs to point to your new mesh.

+To make a pool table in your own scene and have the balls show up:

+All you need to do to get the balls to show up is to create 2 empty objects, one to spawn the cue ball, and one to spawn the group of object balls.
+Attach the script "CueBallSpawner.cs" to spawn the cue ball, attach the script "ObjectBallGroupSpawner.cs" to spawn the triangle layout of object balls (striped and solid balls).
+Check out prototype.unity for an example of this.
+(Don't modify prototype.unity though please).

 Gameplay assets:

 Assets/Resources/Spawned/CueBall.prefab